 DASH is looking for “Teen Ambassadors” to help us spread the word about our website and the important information we need to share with teens.
 If you are interested in helping DASH, here are a few examples on what you can do to spread the word about datingabusestopshere.com.

-- Send us your suggestions for articles, videos and ways to improve the website via Facebook, Twitter and at firstname.lastname@example.org.
+Send us your suggestions for articles, videos and ways to improve the website via Facebook, or at firstname.lastname@example.org.

 Fix The Hurt Since 2005, Fix the Hurt has worked to increase awareness of domestic and dating violence through our collaborative education and training programs and through our interactive theater performances in order to significantly reduce the number of the abused.
 The play Domestic Violence…the Musical? is an interactive performance that answers questions about dating violence with myth busting information set to toe-tapping music.

 With special thanks to our November 2010 teen ambassadors: Kate Green and Rachel Jones, VCU;